Parental leave in Sweden

 Length of leave

 If you have joint custody of the child, you are each entitled to 240 days of parental leave.
-Of these 240 days, 90 days are reserved for each of you.
+Of these 240 days, 195 days are based on income and 45 are on low level (180 SEK/day).
+90 days are reserved for each of you.
 One of the parents can choose to transfer the remaining 180 days to the other parent.
 If you have sole custody, you are entitled to all 480 days.

 The father or the child’s other parent has the right to take leave with parental leave for 10 days in connection with the child’s birth.
 The leave can be taken while the mother is on leave too and must be taken before the 60th day after coming home from the birth.
 You should inform your employer no later than 2 months before you plan to take parental leave.